Rossiya Hotel

-The Rossiya Hotel (Гостиница «Россия») was a five-star international hotel in Moscow.
-It was the largest hotel in the world from 1967 to 1980.
+The Rossiya Hotel (Гостиница «Россия») was a hotel in Moscow and was the largest hotel in the world from 1967 to 1980.
 Until its closure in 2006, it remained the second largest hotel in Europe, with 3,182 rooms.
 Throughout its existence, the hotel welcomed about ten million guests, including more than two million foreigners.
 Famous hotel guests included Mikhail Gorbachev, George H. W. Bush and Mike Tyson.

 History

 Background: destruction of Zaryadye

 The 1935 Soviet master plan of Moscow called for demolition of Zaryadye, the historic district of Moscow, clearing space for the Industry Building (Narkomtiazhprom) and its riverside ramps.
 This project did not materialize as planned.

 The first round of destruction (1936) cleared the blocks adjacent to Moscow Kremlin for the ramps of Bolshoy Moskvoretsky Bridge.

 This was followed by the destruction of most of Zaryadye in 1947, clearing the ground for the skyscraper designed by Dmitry Chechulin.
 This project was cancelled at the foundation stage.
-A 1947 postcard shows that, in addition to the existing row of churches on Varvarka Street, this round of demolition spared the 2-story buildings on Moskvoretskaya Street, right next to the bridge, and the Kitai-gorod wall facing the river.
+A 1947 postcard shows that, in addition to the existing row of churches on Varvarka Street, this round of demolition spared the 2-story buildings on Moskvoretskaya Street, next to the bridge, and the Kitai-gorod wall facing the river.
 According to P. V. Sytin, the historical church of St. Anna and other relics had to be disassembled and rebuilt in the Kolomenskoye park; this did not materialize.
 The site was left vacant for over 15 years.

 A third round, in the 1960s, cleared these buildings near the bridge.